learogue/csRNAseq_project/README.md

 >[!IMPORTANT]
 >If you don't respect named of Data folder, it will not working.

 These scripts use multiple packages.
-For installing, you can use these command lines in your terminal (on vs code terminal for exemple)
+For installing, you can use these command lines in your terminal (on vs code terminal for exemple) or you can use conda (see below).
 They also use packages pywin32 (**only if you have Windows**).
 Use Python version >= 3.11